watsacca/palikeys-serverless/README.md

 # Palikeys Serverless

-Small firebase function project to provide a REST interface for the [Palikeys Webapp](https://github.com/notfb/palikeys).
+Small firebase functions project to provide a REST interface for the [Palikeys Webapp](https://github.com/notfb/palikeys).

 This project is primarily offered as a gift to the Buddhist Monastic Community